datanav/docs/features.rst

 **Benefits of graph-based dependency tracking:**

-- Processes complex objects from multiple sources as delta streams.
+- Heavily reduced operating costs by processing complex objects from multiple sources as delta streams.
-- Ensures that complete reprocessing is never required, no matter the number of sources, the complexity of the transformations, or the number of target systems and data schemas involved.
+- Reduces processing time by ensuring that complete reprocessing is never required, no matter the number of sources, the complexity of the transformations, or the number of target systems and data schemas involved.
 - Sesam uses metadata configuration, so that all data flows uniformly, without the need for custom code.
-- Complete transparency.
+- Improves data governance through complete transparency.
-- Heavily reduced operating costs.

 |